 A notable aspect of recent ransomware variants are their data exfiltration capabilities.
 As for Nefilim, it has been observed to copy data from servers or shared directories to a local directory and to archive these using 7-Zip.
 It then uses MEGAsync to exfiltrate this data.

 Defending systems against ransomware

 Campaigns that are similar to Nefilim spend a lot of time between the initial breach and the start of serious lateral movement.
 However, as soon as lateral movement begins, threat actors work quickly.
-They prioritize moving between hosts and exfiltrating data.
-Therefore, organizations can consider limiting the number of computers that can be leveraged during a lateral movement phase.
-This involves solutions such as utilizing two-factor authentication (2FA) wherever they can, implementing application safelisting, and practicing least privilege security.
+They prioritise moving between hosts and exfiltrating data.
+Therefore, organisations can consider limiting the number of computers that can be leveraged during a lateral movement phase.
+This involves solutions such as utilising two-factor authentication (2FA) wherever they can, implementing application safelisting, and practising least privilege security.

 With regard to defending systems against the threat of Nefilim, best practices still apply.
-It is best to work on defenses that prevent the lateral movement of similar attacks.
-Organizations should consider the use of canary file-based monitoring, encryption monitoring, and process killing.
+It is best to work on defences that prevent the lateral movement of similar attacks.
+Organisations should consider the use of canary file-based monitoring, encryption monitoring, and process killing.
 Other best practices to review include the following: